 New York Immigration Fund

 1. Is the New York Immigration Fund Regional Center ("NYIF") an approved regional center?

 Yes.
 The NYIF received full approval and designation from the United States Citizenship and Immigration Services ("USCIS") on July 8th, 2010.
 The USCIS has also approved the NYIF's job creation methodology. (see USCIS Approval Letter)

 NYIF includes the following 5 boroughs: Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
 NYIF also covers Long Island, which includes both Nassau and Suffolk County. (see map of NYC counties and Long Island

 3. What kinds of real estate projects can NYIF invest in?

-The NYIF will target investments in a diversified portfolio of real estate projects such as:
+The NYIF will target investment opportunities in a variety of real estate projects, such as:

 - Real Estate Construction, Renovation and Management – Construction projects involving hotels, retail, office buildings, mixed use commercial and residential projects.